A Majorization-Minimization Gauss-Newton Method for 1-Bit Matrix Completion: Numerical Studies

-In all our simulations, we assume that the rank of the underlying matrix is unknown.
-For \texttt{MMGN}, we use the following validation approach to estimate the rank $r$ in \Eqn{1-bit-opt}.
+{\textbf{Rank estimation.} In practice, we need to estimate the rank from the data.
+In all simulations, we used the following validation approach to estimate the rank.
 Given a candidate set of $K$ ranks $\{r_1, \cdots, r_K\}$, we randomly split the observations into a training set (80\%) and a validation set (20\%).
-For each candidate rank $r_k$, we compute an estimate $\hat{\M \Theta}_k$ using the training set and then calculate the likelihood at $\hat{\M \Theta}_k$ on the validation set.
-We select the candidate rank which produces the greatest likelihood among all $K$ candidates as our estimate of the rank $r$.
-For \texttt{TraceNorm} and \texttt{MaxNorm}, we set the parameter $\alpha$ to its oracle value $\lVert \M \Theta ^*\lVert_{\infty}$ and set $\beta$ to $\sqrt{r}$, where $r$ is estimated using the same validation approach employed in \texttt{MMGN}.
-Even with a given rank $r$, \texttt{TraceNorm} and \texttt{MaxNorm} may output a matrix with a higher rank.
-Consequently, we compute a truncated rank-$r$ SVD on their outputs to return a rank-$r$ matrix.
+For each candidate rank $r_k$, we computed an estimate $\hat{\M \Theta}_k$ using the training set and then calculated the likelihood of $\hat{\M \Theta}_k$ on the validation set.
+We selected the candidate rank with the highest likelihood among all $K$ candidates as our estimated rank $r$.
+Even when given a rank $r$, \texttt{TraceNorm} and \texttt{MaxNorm} could output a matrix with a higher rank.
+Consequently, we computed a truncated rank-$r$ SVD on their outputs to return a rank-$r$ matrix.

-Given a target rank $r$, we set parameters of the compared methods as follows: (1) For \texttt{TraceNorm}, all algorithmic parameters were set to their default values in the provided code.
-(2) For \texttt{MaxNorm}, the rank parameter in their projected gradient algorithm was set to $r+1$ as suggested in \cite{cai2013max}.
-A grid of $50$ values evenly spaced between $1$ and $\max(m, n)$ was provided for the stepsize parameter $\tau$.
-The maximal number of iterations was set to $1000$.
-(3) For \texttt{MMGN}, the tolerance parameter $\texttt{tol}$ was set to $10^{-4}$.
-We applied the same stopping rule used in \texttt{MMGN} to \texttt{MaxNorm}.
-However, \texttt{MaxNorm} is sensitive to the choice of tolerance.
-Its required tolerance ranges from $10^{-4}$ to $10^{-6}$ to attain convergence.